 The observation is centered around the observing agent's position.
-The observing agent sees a stack of observations, one for each positive encoding, where the number of agents of each encoding is given rather than the encoding itself.
+The observing agent sees a stack of observations, one for each encoding, where the number of agents of each encoding at a cell is given rather than the encoding itself.
 Out of bounds and masked indicators appear in every grid.

-get\obs(agent, \\kwargs)
+get_obs(agent, kwargs)